Slow Dancer

-Slow Dancer is the sixth album by Boz Scaggs, originally released by Columbia in 1974.
-It was produced by former Motowner Johnny Bristol of "Hang On In There Baby" fame.

-The album was initially released with a cover photo of Scaggs walking alone on the beach, with the back of the album framing a head and shoulders shot of Scaggs lying on the beach.
-The photographs were taken by Annie Leibovitz.
-After the breakout success of 1976's Silk Degrees, Slow Dancer was re-released with a new cover showing Scaggs and a woman in fine clothing, Scaggs bending to kiss her bosom.
+Slow Dancer is the sixth album by Boz Scaggs released by Columbia in 1974.
+Initially, the album was released with a cover photo of Scaggs walking alone on the beach, with the back of the album framing a head and shoulders shot of Scaggs lying on the beach.
+The cover photographs were taken by Annie Leibovitz.
+After the breakout success of 1976's Silk Degrees, Slow Dancer was re-released with a new cover showing Scaggs and a woman in fine clothing, with Scaggs bending to kiss her bosom.
 This photo was taken by Ethan Russell.